-On the one hand, any member of the regular, visiting, or associated faculty of the department faculty is eligible to advise a senior thesis if willing to do so.
-(Advising by outside faculty is also possible, subject to approval by the departmental representative.)
+On the one hand, any member of the regular, visiting, or associated faculty, or post-doctoral fellow of the department who is not on leave is eligible to advise a senior thesis if willing to do so.
+(Advising by outside faculty is also possible, subject to approval by the DUS.)
 Students may find advisors on their own, by agreement with some member of the faculty.
 On the other hand, certain faculty are assigned by the chair of the department special responsibility for supervision of undergraduate independent work, and constitute the Senior Thesis / Junior Paper Advising Panel.
-Students who do not find advisors on their own are assigned advisors from this panel by the departmental representative.
+Students who do not find advisors on their own are assigned advisors from this panel by the DUS.

-By the end of the second full week of classes fall semester, every senior should submit to the departmental representative either confirmation of an agreement about advising signed by a member of the faculty, or else a list of several members of the panel by whom the student would be willing to be advised, along with an indication of the general area in which the student wishes to work.
+When feasible, an advance tentative assignment of advisors will be made late spring, so the student may consult about possible summer background reading.
+Normally, by the end of the second week of classes fall semester, every senior who was not assigned a tentative advisor earlier or wishes to change from the tentative advisor then assigned should submit to the DUS either confirmation of an agreement about advising signed by a member of the faculty (in the form of an e-mail from the faculty member to the DUS, or at a pinch a forward to the DUS of an e-mail from the faculty member to the student, unequivocally indicating the faculty member's willingness to advise), or else a list of several members of the panel by whom the student would be willing to be advised, along with an indication of the general area in which the student wishes to work.
 Students who have very specific ideas about the thesis project they wish to pursue should begin early seeking a faculty member willing to advise them on their preferred topic.
 For students who leave their advisor assignment to the department, the specific topic pursued within the general area indicated by the student will be subject to negotiation between the student and the advisor.
-Notice of advisor assignments will be posted early the next week of classes after the arrangement forms are due.
-In rare cases where the most suitable faculty member will be available for advising only for one semester, a student may be assigned a preliminary advisor for fall semester and another, final advisor for spring semester.
+Notice of advisor assignments will be circulated electronically to students early the next week of classes after the arrangement forms are due.
+In rare cases, a student may be assigned a preliminary advisor for fall semester and another, final advisor for spring semester.

 Deadlines and Grading.
-A thesis proposal of at least 300 words, indicating some of the principal issues to be pursued and works to be discussed in the projected thesis, is due on the Tuesday immediately after fall recess (the second day of the seventh full week of classes, fall semester).
-Two copies should be submitted by 4:00 p.m. to the undergraduate administrator in the department office.
+A thesis proposal of at least 300 words, indicating some of the principal issues to be pursued and works to be discussed in the projected thesis, is due by 5:00 p.m. on the next-to-last day of classes before fall break.
+It is to be submitted electronically in pdf format, as an attachment to an e-mail to the UGA with copies to the DUS and thesis advisor.
+The assignment of second readers will be made on the basis of the proposal.
+It is therefore in the student's interest to be as specific as possible in formulating that proposal.

-A thesis draft of at least 3000 words, consisting of a chapter or two in nearly finished form, or a fairly detailed outline of the whole thesis, or some combination, is due on the Tuesday immediately after winter recess (the second day of reading period, fall semester).
-Two copies should be submitted by 4:00 p.m. to the undergraduate administrator in the department office.
+A thesis draft of at least 3000 words, consisting of a chapter or two in nearly finished form, or a fairly detailed outline of the whole thesis, or some combination, is normally due by 5:00 p.m. on the Friday, the end of the first week of Wintersession, It is to be submitted electronically in pdf format, as an attachment to an e-mail to the UGA with copies to the (Spring) DUS, thesis advisor, and second reader.

 Any student who gets the thesis proposal in on time will be allowed a one-day grace period (waiver of lateness penalty) on the completed thesis.
 Any student who gets the thesis draft in on time will be allowed a two-day grace period (waiver of lateness penalty) on the completed thesis (for a total of three days if both preliminary deadlines are met).
 Students entitled to such grace periods should nonetheless think of the official final thesis due date as their target, with the grace period available in case of unanticipated last-minute delays.

 There is a grade penalty of 1 point per weekday to a maximum of 10 (= a full letter grade) for lateness, unless a waiver is granted.
-Waivers require approval of the thesis advisor and the departmental representative.
+Waivers require approval of the thesis advisor and the DUS.
 Requests for extensions on medical grounds must be supported by a note from University Health Services.
 Theses late past the University deadline (first day of reading period) cannot be accepted for grading by the department unless permission to do so is granted by the student's academic dean, which approval is to be sought before the University deadline passes.
-(If the deadline has passed and the dean's approval has not yet been secured, the student may and should leave copies of the thesis with the undergraduate administrator in the department office for safe-keeping and recording of date received, but the student should be aware that the thesis will not be sent out to readers for grading until approval has been granted by the dean.)
+(If the deadline has passed and the dean's approval has not yet been secured, the student may and should nonetheless convey an electronic file of the theses to the UGA, for recording of date received, but the student should be aware that the thesis will not be read and graded until approval has been granted by the dean.)

-A student who fails to submit a thesis, or who receives a grade of F on the thesis is ineligible for graduation with his or her class.
-If an acceptable thesis is subsequently submitted, the F will be joined on the transcript by another grade for "senior thesis, late submission".
-The University may assess a special fee for processing a late thesis.
+A student who fails to submit a thesis, or who receives a grade of F on the thesis, is ineligible for graduation with his or her class.
+If an acceptable thesis is subsequently submitted, the F will be joined on the transcript by another grade for “senior thesis, late submission”.

-Under University rules, changes of grade, whether on courses or independent work, can be made only by the University Faculty Committee on Examinations and Standing.
-Not only is this committee the only body to which a student may make formal appeal over the heads of individual faculty and/or departments, but also in cases where the relevant faculty and/or department themselves agree that a change of grade is warranted, the change-of-grade form then filed is formally only a petition to the committee, requiring the committee's approval.
-Such approval is usually granted, but not absolutely invariably.
+Under University rules, changes of grade, whether on courses or independent work, can be made only by the University Faculty Committee on Examinations and Standing: This is the only body to which a student may make formal appeal, and even in cases where the relevant faculty and/or department themselves agree that a change of grade is warranted, the change-of-grade form then filed is formally only a petition to the committee, which need not always grant the petition, though it usually does so.

-The examination is in part an oral defense of the thesis, and will usually begin with the student giving a concise summary of the thesis project (with the emphasis on "concise").
+The examination is in part an oral defense of the thesis, will usually begin with the student giving a concise summary of the thesis project (with the emphasis on “concise”).
 The examination is not, however, merely an oral defense of the thesis, and the syllabus will generally include, in addition to items culled from the thesis bibliography, at least a couple of items not on that bibliography, so as to broaden the area somewhat beyond the immediate topic of the thesis.
-The coordinator assists the student in developing an acceptable syllabus.
-This typically consists in all of about a dozen philosophical papers or book chapters, a short enough list that the student should be able to be prepared to answer questions about any of them, though in practice examiners will probably not have time to get around to all of them.
+The coordinator assists the student in developing an acceptable syllabus during the period of a couple of weeks between the submission of the thesis and the occurrence of the examination.
+This syllabus typically consists in all of about a dozen philosophical papers or book chapters, a short enough list that the student should be able to be prepared to answer questions about any of them, though in practice examiners will probably not have time to get around to all of them.

-A completed examination syllabus, already discussed with the coordinator and ready for final approval by the examiners, is due Monday of the twelfth and last week of spring classes, or four weeks after the due date for the thesis.
-Two copies should be submitted by 4:00 p.m. to the undergraduate administrator in the department office.
+A completed examination syllabus, already discussed with the coordinator and ready for final approval by the examiners, is due by 5:00 p.m.
+Tuesday of the last day of spring classes.
+It should be submitted in pdf format as an attachment to an e-mail addressed to the UGA, with copies to the DUS and the two examiners.
 Any requests for a written component in addition to the oral component of the examination are also due at this time.
 If a student fails to submit a syllabus, the examiners may question the student at the examination about any material that seems to them pertinent, including but not limited to any item on the thesis bibliography.

-Course grades and junior independent work grades are reported as letter grades, converted to number grades for purposes of computing averages:
+Computing Averages.
+Course grades and junior independent work grades are reported as letter grades, converted to number grades for purposes of computing averages as follows:

 A+ = 98